The Evil League of Evil is Given Pious Advice

 But you will never know, dear reader, because gentlemen do not gossip about their business partners, customers, coworkers, and fellow Spawn of Shuma-Gorath.
 It is unprofessional.

 “Unprofessional” — Does no one know what that word means?
-It mean the undignified introduction of personal or political matters into a public and nonpartisan context in such a fashion as to hinder the smooth transaction of business among sober adults.
+It means the undignified introduction of personal or political matters into a public and nonpartisan context in such a fashion as to hinder the smooth transaction of business among sober adults.
 It means mocking and upbraiding your fellow science fiction writers on account of their race or religion or their political opinions, and trying to drive their customers away.

 Gentlemen do not read unsigned poisoned pen letters.
 If you want to accuse me, at least sign your name so that my seconds know where to go to decide on matters of time, place and choice of weapons.
 If you want to accuse someone else, write him.